-The Office of Admissions, located in Room A-42 of the Leonard C. Barnes Administration Building, has administrative responsibility for administering the admissions policies of the University.
-The Office of Admissions is a component of the Department of Enrollment Management.
+The Office of Admissions has administrative responsibility for administering the admissions policies of the University.
+The Office of Admissions is a component of the Division of Student Affairs.
 The staff assists prospective students in completing the admissions process.
-Additionally, the staff assists former SUSLA students who seek readmission to the University.
+Additionally, the staff assists SUSLA students who seek readmission to the University.
 Students interested in applying for admission or readmission to the University should contact the Office of Admissions.

-The University offers courses during prospective fall, spring, and summer sessions.
-Students should apply for admissions at least thirty days prior to the start of a semester.
-However, an applicant may apply for admission during registration.
-If applicants apply prior to registration and complete admission records are received in the Office of Admissions before the registration period, the applicant will be notified regarding their eligibility.
+Students should apply for admission at least (30) thirty days prior to the start of a semester.
+If applicants apply prior to registration and completed, admissions records are received in the Office of Admissions before the registration period, the applicant will be notified regarding their eligibility.

 If applicants apply during registration and do not bring a complete registration package, they may be denied admission or granted provisional admission (see steps below).
-An application may be obtained from and returned to the Office of Admissions, at 3050 Martin Luther King, Jr., Drive, Shreveport, Louisiana 71107.
+An application may be obtained from and returned to the Office of Admissions, 3050 Martin Luther King, Jr., Drive, Shreveport LA 71107.
 Prospective students may also apply online by visiting our website at www.susla.edu.

-ADMISSION PROCEDURES
+ADMISSION PROCEDURES General Admissions Guidelines: